-- Call 0800 496 1508 - Enter your 6-digit department code - Enter the 3-digit language code click here to view list or go to HR Connect/Interpreting - You will be now connected to an interpreter - Tell the interpreter if your patient is with you or if you need them to contact the patient on another number - Use your speaker phone to give the interpreter your first question/statement - Let the patient and interpreter know when you are finished the conversation
+- Call 0330 088 2443 - Enter your 6-digit department code followed by the # key - Enter the 3-digit language code click here to view list or go to HR Connect/Interpreting - Press 1 for any interpreter, 2 for a male or 3 for a female interpreter - You will be now connected to an interpreter - Tell the interpreter if your patient is with you or if you need them to contact the patient on another number dial 9 followed by their phone number - Use your speaker phone to give the interpreter your first guestion/statement - Let the patient and interpreter know when you are finished the conversation - Leave feedback on interpreter at the end of the call.
+You will have 8 seconds to do this.
+From 1 (lowest rating) to 5 (highest rating) - If you have any issues, please press # at any time to connect to the operator